-Table 11 reports the estimates of equation (4) where each measure of financial distress has been interacted with a dummy variable equal to 1 if the industry is in the bottom 50% of the distribution of "External financial dependence" (informationally opaque), in the top 50% of the distribution of "R&D intensity" (low asset tangibility), and in the bottom 50% of "Capital intensity" (low asset tangibility).
-We only forcus on financial distress as measured by low Tier 1 capital ratios, as this is the one measure that is most consistently associated with higher loan rejection rates in the analysis so far.
+Table 11 reports the estimates of equation (4) where each measure of financial distress has been interacted with a dummy variable equal to 1 if the firm is an exporter (a proxy for high risk), in the top 50% of the distribution of "R&D intensity", or in the bottom 50% of "Capital intensity" (in both cases, a proxy for asset tangibility).
+We only focus on financial distress as measured by low Tier 1 capital ratios, as this is the one measure that is most consistently associated with higher loan rejection rates in the analysis so far.
 Importantly, this specification gives us interaction at the city and industry level, and thus we can include city dummies in the regression.
 The direct effect of financial distress is now fully absorbed by these dummies, along with any unobservable variation in macroeconomic conditions at the location level.
 The effect of the natural industry benchmarks is absorbed by the industry dummies.

-The results confirm the intuition: firms tend to suffer more from the transmission of financial distress when they are informationally opaque or don't have enough assets to pledge as collateral.
-Numerically, the same Tier 1 capital ratio is associated with a 6.0% higher probability of loan rejection for firms in industries with low dependence on external finance; with a 7.8% higher probability of loan rejection for firms in industries with high R&D intensity; and with a 7.1% higher probability of loan rejection for firms in industries with low per-worker capital.
+The results confirm the intuition: firms tend to suffer more from the transmission of financial distress when they are perceived to be high-risk, or when they do not have enough assets to pledge as collateral.
+Numerically, the same Tier 1 capital ratio is associated with a 6.0% higher probability of loan rejection for exporting firms; with a 7.8% higher probability of loan rejection for firms in industries with high R&D intensity; and with a 7.1% higher probability of loan rejection for firms in industries with low per-worker capital.